Alijon1992/tf-making-changes-and-destroying-azure-infrastructure/README.md

 Note: You can find some raw materials in "master" branch.

-## In this session, we will make a change to our configuration and then validate and apply the change.
+## In this session, we will make a change to our configuration and then validate and apply the change by using terraform and git actions.
    We'll also do some cleanup to avoid extra charges by running a destroy command.

   # It is definitely easier than manually making changes or deleting all the resources we had deployed.
 This truly is a time saver and really shows how vital a tool Terraform is when managing infrastructure.